 After arriving at Bratislava train station, walk towards the Old Town.
 Along the way, you will see the Grasalkovičov Palác (Grassalkovich Palace) at at Hodžovo Square.

 The Presidential Palace was once a venue for aristocratic society events and concerts.
-Today, the Rococo-Baroque building is the residence of the president of Slovakia.
+Today, the Rococo-Baroque building is the official residence of the President of Slovakia Republic.

-Behind the palace is the Presidential Garden which is popular with locals in Bratislava.
+Behind the palace is the Presidential Garden which is popular with locals.
 And in front, there is a fountain called Fontána Mieru (Planet of Peace Fountain) which is a giant Earth sculpture which symbolizes freedom.

 Even though the palace not open to the public, it is still nice to peek through the gate and see the 18th-century building.